bitwarden/help/_articles/features/auto-fill-ios.md

 5. This will launch the Bitwarden application.
 6. Select the appropriate login from the list or search Bitwarden for the correct login.
 7. Your username and password will be auto-filled.

-{% note %}
-iOS has many web browsers.
-It can be hard to keep up with them all.
-We have to add support for each browser individually.
-If auto-fill does not work and your browser is not listed above please report it at <https://github.com/bitwarden/mobile/issues> so that we can add support.
-{% endnote %}